Robert May's School: Extra-curricular activities

 A wide range of free extracurricular activities are run after school hours on five days of the week, with special buses for pupils involved to return home afterwards.
 The choice available has been described as "exceptional" by a school inspection.

 From year 7 onwards, students can take part in exchange trips with partner schools in France and Germany, as well as other trips to ski resorts and residential trips such as recent trips to Iceland and Tanzania.

-Robert May's School have competed in the F1 in Schools competition annually for over a decade - Colossus F1 were crowned World Champions in 2014, with Britannia Red being crowned World Champions for the 2020(21) competition.
+Robert May's School has competed in the F1 in Schools competition annually for over a decade - Colossus F1 were crowned World Champions in 2014, with Britannia Red being crowned World Champions for the 2020(21) competition.
 Other successful teams include Rush, Evolution, Enigma, and Origin who have all represented the United Kingdom at the World Finals.

 The school has run stage productions since 1921 and almost annually since 1977.
 The most recent productions were "Beauty and the Beast" (2018), "School of Rock" (2019), and "Annie" (2021).